Wang-Ruihui/A-live-homogeneous-database-of-solar-active-regions/README.md

 # A-live-homogeneous-database-of-solar-active-regions
+This is `An Active Region Database for Solar Cycle Variability and Prediction', developed by Ruihui Wang, Jie Jiang, and Yukun Luo.
+In this version, we provide comprehensive data on all detected ARs.
+The database provides several basic parameters and parameters for solar cycle variability (dipole fields).
+However, caution should be exercised when using dipole field data due to the repeated records of some long-lived ARs.
+The temporal coverage of the ARs spans from Carrington Rotation (CR) 1909 to CR 2290, corresponding to the period from May 1996 to November 2024, covering cycles 23, 24, and 25.
+Data from new CRs will be continuously added.

+For a detailed explanation of the purpose and design of the database, please refer to the following publications:
+    "Toward a Live Homogeneous Database of Solar Active Regions Based on SOHO/MDI and SDO/HMI Synoptic Magnetograms.
+I. Automatic Detection and Calibration," ApJS, https://doi.org/10.3847/1538-4365/acef1b.
+    "II.
+Parameters for Solar Cycle Variability," ApJ, https://doi.org/10.3847/1538-4357/ad5b5f.

+We also provide an other version of the database where repeated ARs are removed in the website.

 This database is a live homogeneous database of solar active regions for solar cycles 23, 24, and 25.
-It provides several basic parameters of AR here.
-Parameters for solar cycle variability, i.e. dipole fields, can be found in the [Repeat-AR-Removal version](https://github.com/Wang-Ruihui/A-live-homogeneous-database-of-solar-active-regions/tree/with-repeat-AR-Removal-and-params-dipole-fields).
 It can be used for not only the active region long-time variation research (space climate) but also solar cycle prediction.

 # Overview
 This python code is the automatic detection method of solar active regions (ARs) of the homogeneous database.
 The method is based on morphological operation and region growing.
 It uses synoptic magnetograms from SOHO/MDI and SDO/HMI and they can be obtained from [Joint Science Operations Center (JSOC)](http://jsoc.stanford.edu/) freely.
 The detected ARs are given in **allAR.xlsx** file.
 The time range of ARs is from Carrington rotation (CR) 1909 to CR 2271 at present.
 ARs in the new CR will be included continually.